 The US Securities and Exchange Commission said Jose Luis Casero Sanchez, 35, from Spain, learned material non-public information about his employer's clients through his work in a "control room" that tracked ongoing mergers, acquisitions and financing.

-Mr. Casero's information included an update to the bank's confidential "gray list," which tracked customers involved in such transactions, according to an SEC complaint filed with the U.S. District Court in Manhattan. & # 39; name to trade before significant transactions at least 45 times from September 2020 to his departure in May 2021
+Mr. Casero's information included an update to the bank's confidential "gray list," which tracked customers involved in such transactions, according to an SEC complaint filed with the U.S. District Court in Manhattan. & # 39; name to trade before significant transactions at least 45 times from September 2020 to his departure in May 2021, reaping nearly $ 472,000 in profits.

 At least nine of Casero's deals related to mergers with specialty companies, the SEC said.